18. Uncertainty and sensitivity#

 Let’s first learn how to create common parameter distributions using chaospy.

-A triangular distribution is typically used when the parameter is uncertain within given limits, but is heuristically known to take a particular value.
+A triangular distribution is typically used when the input parameter is uncertain within given limits, but is heuristically known to take a particular value.
 Create a triangular distribution:

 [1]: